• Recipes

 I have added some hidden vegetables (like I have in this hidden veggie tomato pasta sauce) to this recipe, which is great for fussy eaters.
 Find out below how you can easily adapt this dish to be dairy, egg and gluten free!

-For more puff pastry recipes, take a look at my puff pastry pizza and gluten free ham & cheese pinwheels too.
+For more puff pastry recipes, take a look at my puff pastry pizza and vegan pesto pinwheels too.

 Jump to: